stagedml/pylightnix/docs/demos/MNIST.md

 is a bit simpler than it's default functional API, at the cost of relying on an internal global state.

-In this example, we apply Pylightnix in well-known MNIST classifier application.
+In this example, we will use Pylightnix in well-known MNIST classifier application.
+[TensorFlow 2.0](https://www.tensorflow.org) framework is required to run this demo.
-We will use TensorFlow for machine learning specifics.

 ## The problem

-In MNIST classifier problem, we generally have to get a MNIST dataset which is a set of labeled images of handwritten digits, and write some code to process those and other similar images.
-The result of image processing should be a label saying what digit do we see on given image.
+In MNIST problem, we generally have to write an application performing image classification.
+The format of input images is defined by the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+It is a set of 28x28-sized images of handwritten digits, part of them are labaled, labels say what digit do we see on given image.
+Our classifier needs to label the unlabeled part of the dataset.

 To solve this problem with a Deep Learning approach, we typically write an application which relies on certain parameters.
 Some of them are pre-defined (we call them just 'parameters'), others are initially unknown to us (we call them *Weights*).
-We then adjust the weights in a process known as 'training', which makes the classification work better and better.
-As a result, we get a snapshot of weights which works best for our dataset and which we hope works well for other similar images.
-Such a snapshot is often called a *Checkpoint*.
-We have to save this checkpoint and use it in the 'production' of our application.
+We then adjust the weights with an algorithm known as 'training', using existing labels as an input data.
+This process makes the classification work better and better.
+Eventually, we get a snapshot of weights which work best for our dataset and which we hope will work well for other similar images.
+This snapshot is called a *Checkpoint*.
+We have to save the checkpoint to use it in the imaginary 'production' of our application.

 ## Implementation